Bridging Pensions’ Fund

 The payer pays FEP contributions for an employee who meets all of the following conditions:

-The obligation to pay FEP contributions for an employee arises on the day on which he/she begins to perform work in special conditions or in special character, and ceases on the day on which he/she ceases to perform such work.
+The obligation to pay FEP contributions for an employee arises on the day on which he or she begins to perform work in special conditions or of special character, and ceases on the day on which he or she ceases to perform such work.

 FEP contributions are payable at a rate of 1.5% of the contribution assessment basis.
 They are fully financed by the contribution payer.
 The contribution is calculated based on the assessment basis of the pension insurance contribution.
 When determining the assessment basis, the annual basis limitation is applied as for calculating the contribution to pension insurance (the thirty-fold amount of the projected average monthly wage/salary for a given calendar year in the national economy).